Stormwater Action Monitoring - Effectiveness studies

 What are we learning?

-Stormwater Action Monitoring (SAM) has eleven effectiveness studies under contract so far during the 2013-2018 permit cycle.
+Stormwater Action Monitoring (SAM) has sixteen effectiveness studies under contract so far during the 2013-2018 permit cycle.
 SAM effectiveness projects can occur at site or regional scales and the results can be used across jurisdictions.
-The first SAM Findings Symposium was June 1, 2017.

 Completed SAM effectiveness studies list